rouskinlab/seismic-rna/src/docs/howto/runwf.rst

   - In the Mask step, you did not pre-exclude problematic positions, such as sites of endogenous RNA modifications.

-Troubleshooting too many positions being filtered out
+Too many positions are filtered out
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 In the Mask report file, check the settings for filtering positions and the